urchins on kelp

 Photo: Kate Vylet

-In December 2020, the California Fish and Game Commission (FGC) adopted an amendment that allows divers with a California sport fishing license to take unlimited purple sea urchin and red sea urchin at Tanker’s Reef in Monterey County.
-The goal of this amendment is to allow recreational divers to remove urchins in order to restore kelp forest at this site.
-Reef Check is working with the California Department of Fish and Wildlife (CDFW), California Ocean Protection Council (OPC), Monterey Bay National Marine Sanctuary (MBNMS) and Giant Giant Kelp Restoration (G2KR) to monitor this kelp restoration effort to address some of the following key management questions:
+In December 2020, the California Fish and Game Commission (FGC) adopted an amendment that allows divers with a California sport fishing license to take unlimited amounts of purple sea urchins and red sea urchins at Tankers Reef in Monterey County and cull them underwater.
+The goal of this amendment is to allow recreational divers to remove urchins in order to restore kelp forests at this site.
+Reef Check is working with the California Department of Fish and Wildlife (CDFW), Monterey Bay National Marine Sanctuary (MBNMS), and Giant Giant Kelp Restoration (G2KR) to monitor this kelp restoration effort to address key management questions that will be instrumental to the advancement of restoration in California.

 divers removing urchins